ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 authentication mechanisms.
-In other words, relying parties authenticate clients in a privacy-preserving way, i.e., without learning any unique, per-client information through the authentication protocol, and then make authorization decisions on the basis of that authentication suceeding or failing.
+In other words, relying parties authenticate clients in a privacy-preserving way, i.e., without learning any unique, per-client information through the authentication protocol, and then make authorization decisions on the basis of that authentication succeeding or failing.
 Possible authorization decisions might be to provide clients with read access to a particular resource or write access to a particular resource.